csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

     - 2023

       - Faithful Chain-of-Thought Reasoning ([lyu et al. 2023](https://arxiv.org/abs/2301.13379))

       - Program of Thoughts Prompting: Disentangling Computation from Reasoning for Numerical Reasoning Tasks ([chen et al. 2022](https://arxiv.org/abs/2211.12588))

         PAL: Program-aided Language Models ([gao...neubig, 2023](https://arxiv.org/abs/2211.10435))

+      - Language Models Don't Always Say What They Think: Unfaithful Explanations in Chain-of-Thought Prompting ([turpin, ..., bowman, 2023](https://arxiv.org/abs/2305.04388))

+        - CoT explanations can be heavily influenced by biasing the model towards certain answers, thereby yielding invalid explanations
+        - try biasing in 2 ways: answer is always (A), or setting where prompt suggests a certain answer

+      - faithfulness metric = model sensitivity to removing some of the explanation

+        - Question Decomposition Improves the Faithfulness of Model-Generated Reasoning ([anthropic, 2023](https://www-files.anthropic.com/production/files/question-decomposition-improves-the-faithfulness-of-model-generated-reasoning.pdf)) - introduce factored decomposition to improve faithfulness metric
+        - Measuring Faithfulness in Chain-of-Thought Reasoning ([anthropic, 2023](https://www-files.anthropic.com/production/files/measuring-faithfulness-in-chain-of-thought-reasoning.pdf)) - in addition to just removing some of the explanation, also add mistakes to it / paraphrase it
+          - larger models become less faithful by this metric

+      - Do Models Explain Themselves?
+Counterfactual Simulatability of Natural Language Explanations ([chen, zhong, ..., steinhardt, yu, mckeown, 2023](https://arxiv.org/abs/2307.08678))

+        - Logical Satisfiability of Counterfactuals for Faithful Explanations in NLI ([sia...zettlemoyer, mathias, 2023](https://ojs.aaai.org/index.php/AAAI/article/view/26174))

+      - Causal Proxy Models for Concept-based Model Explanations ([wu...potts, 2023](https://proceedings.mlr.press/v202/wu23b.html))

+      - Two Failures of Self-Consistency in the Multi-Step Reasoning of LLMs ([chen, ..., bowman, cho, 2023](https://arxiv.org/abs/2305.14279)) - models fail at these 2 tasks:

+        - hypothetical consistency (the ability for a model to predict what its output would be in a hypothetical other context)
+        - compositional consistency (consistency of a model's outputs for a compositional task even when an intermediate step is replaced with the model's output for that step)

     - Chain of Thought Prompting ([wei et al. 2022](https://arxiv.org/abs/2201.11903))
       - in few-shot prompts, don't just provide answer but also reasoning
       - model output then provides reasoning + answer